barinali/static-blog/content/post/internationalization-with-django-backbone-underscore-template-and-sass-ltr-and-rtl-languages.md

 +++
 author = "Monica"
 comments = true
-date = 2014-08-10 12:02:59+00:00
+date = "2014-08-10 12:02:59+00:00"
-layout = post
-slug = internationalization-with-django-backbone-underscore-template-and-sass-ltr-and-rtl-languages
+slug = "internationalization-with-django-backbone-underscore-template-and-sass-ltr-and-rtl-languages"
-title = Internationalization with Django, Backbone, Underscore templates, and Sass (LTR and RTL languages) wordpress_id = 288
+title = "Internationalization with Django, Backbone, Underscore templates, and Sass (LTR and RTL languages)" wordpress_id = 288
-categories:
-- CSS
-- Internationalization
-- JavaScript
-- Localization
-- Python
-- Sass
-- Tech
 +++

 Let's be honest: No developer wakes up in the morning and thinks, "Oh goody!
 Today I get to internationalize my giant website with tons of content and files.
 I bet supporting right-to-left languages is going to be a blast."